smeehan12/standalone-recast-tutorial/_episodes/05-workflow-intro.md

 > > `TH1D *h_mjj_kin_cal = new TH1D("h_mjj_kin_cal","",100,0,500);` --> `TH1D *h_mjj_kin_cal = new TH1D("h_mjj_kin_cal","",20,0,500);`
 > {: .solution}
 >
 > Once you're happy with your updates to AnalysisPayload.cxx, you can commit and push them to your gitlab repo.
-Make sure the main repo is updated to use the latest AnalysisPayload commit.
 {: .challenge}

 > ## Hints